Automation for Virtual Assistants: The Complete Guide to Tools & Workflows (2026)

 Do not add a third tool in the first month.
 The goal is working systems, not an impressive tool stack.

-Days 31–60: Add the client-facing layer
+Days 31–60: Add the Client-Facing Layer

-Days 61–90: Add the reporting and nurture layers
+Days 61–90: Add Reporting, Nurture, and Billing

 Rollout summary:

-Timeline | Tool | Scenario to build | Expected weekly time saved |
+Timeline | Tool | Workflow to build | Weekly time saved |

 Days 1–30 | Make | Client intake or onboarding | 3–5 hrs |